 2015 brought another version of the costume drama, with Carey Mulligan, Matthias Schoenaerts and Michael Sheen.
 Far From the Madding Crowd (2015) is a less literal adaptation, and Mulligan plays a stronger, not-as-vain a heroine as Hardy’s Bathsheba, but the shifts in storytelling may suit a modern audience.
 All three versions are visually stunning and were filmed in part in Dorset, England, are well-acted and are recommended, though purists may prefer either the 1967 or 1998 period dramas.

-Willow and Thatch thinks the best adaptation to date of “Far From the Madding Crowd” is the PBS Masterpiece Classic version, but each of the period dramas have their own strengths.
+We think the best adaptation to date of “Far From the Madding Crowd” is the PBS Masterpiece Classic version, but each of the period dramas have their own strengths.
 Julie Christie is a marvel in the 1967 film, and it was novel to see the story told through a different sequence of events in the 2015 release.
 Watch all three – each is a perfect “it’s complicated” kind of slow-burn period romance to watch on Valentine’s Day.

 Far From The Madding Crowd (1967)